latest nhpb_banner 1__compressed2

 Help with Medical Bills

-Funds for paying bills from Emergency Services in Westchester County
+Funds for paying bills from Salvation Army Emergency Services in Westchester County

-Much of the financial aid, material support, free food from a pantry, and other resources are provided by the Westchester Salvation Army Emergency Services program.
-This was created in an effort to help struggling and lower income families and individuals pay bills over the short term, but also achieve self-sufficiency.
+Much of the financial help as well as material support is provided by the Westchester Salvation Army Emergency Services program.
+This was created in an effort to help struggling and lower income families and individuals pay bills over the short term, but also achieve self-sufficiency over the long term.
 Helping people regain stability is the focus.
-Every year hundreds of local families are brought from lives of despair to self-sufficiency from these programs.
+Every year thousands of local families can get emergency financial help to pay bills as well as self-sufficiency from these programs.

-While always limed, additional emergency assistance services tend to be available to those with no other options or resources available to them.
+While always limed, additional Salvation Army emergency assistance in Westchester County tends to be available to those with no other options or resources available to them.
 As funding allows, this can include a bus token or voucher for gasoline (for a local medical appointment or job interview) or help acquiring a needed medication.
 Many Westchester families benefit from these and other Salvation Army programs.
 When you get back on your feet please always try to return the favor and contribute/donate to your local center.

-Social workers that are employed by the Salvation Army, and volunteers as well, are all dedicated to the greater White Plains and Westchester community.
-They do all they can to help the less fortunate, and this can include direct aid or referrals.
-Basic needs like food, coats or toiletries may be offered by appointment or on a walk in basis.
+The Westchester County Salvation Army helps with basic needs too.
+The charity will give out food, coats or toiletries may be offered by appointment or on a walk in basis.
+There is also a soup kitchen to feed the homeless a hot meal as well as food bank.
 Each year, low income parents with children under the age of 16 may apply for free school supply assistance programs as well.

 Thrift and Family Stores are open to the public and families across both up and downstate New York.
 When someone donates goods, such as clothing, school supplies or furniture, to the Salvation Army, those items are then sold at a low price through the Thrift Stores and are also listed for sale online.
 The money raised is then used to finance operations and provide services to the needy.
 You can find coats, school supplies, work uniforms, holiday toys, and more at a thrift store.
 There are even non-traditional ways of selling items that the Salvation Army will encourage, and that may be such as online websites for selling stuff.